 Open Days, much like the ones you may have been to for College or school, are an opportunity for you to see, first-hand, what the university you are interested in is like.
 These are very important, as something as simple as the first-year accommodation (called Halls of Residence) could mean the difference between you accepting or rejecting an offer at a university.
 Not only will you get an appreciation of the university facilities and staff, but you also get a more general view of the town or city that you may live in, and also how far from home it is – all important considerations; the university experience is not just a classroom but a life-changing event and everything inside and outside of the university campus should be researched.

 One student in the class had been on an open day and said that they “learned a lot about the course, as we went through modules and saw some examples of work done by current students at the uni, but I’m not sure that that university itself was for me.”

 UCAS Fairs are a great way to interact with universities all in one go – you may find universities you hadn’t considered that may do courses you are interested in, and also gives you the chance to meet university representatives from places you might not be able to travel to.
-The next one in Kent will be held on 27th March 2020 (however, this may be a little late for those considering entering university on 2020/21 year).

 However you decide to progress after college, it's always a good idea to keep your options open.
 Mel from the SIC was sure to remind everyone in attendance that "Just because you have come to this talk, doesn't mean that you're locked into going to university if you decide you don't want to!"
-So with that in mind, be sure to keep a look out for your chance to have your questions ansewers about Higher Education.
+So with that in mind, be sure to keep a look out for your chance to have your questions answers about Higher Education.